jaredly/hindley/Roadmap.md

   - another option is to ditch the 'blocks have values' thing. honestly that might be better, for the moment. could have a config option or something.
 - [ ] the '.attributes is a function call' thing is ... a little weird.
+- [ ] so actually the array :: dealio is much more confusing than just having an array literal thing. so I should probably do that.

 ##